 Phase II: Public input

-You are invited to a Community Conversation, so we can share with you some of the work that's being done, answer questions you may have, and gather your input and thoughts on housing needs in Mesa.
+Housing and Community Development hosted two Community Conversations and discussed with the public some of the work that's being done, answered questions, and gathered public input and thoughts on housing needs in Mesa.

 For questions regarding the Housing Master Plan, please email Housing.Info@mesaaz.gov.